Xakkusu/p4-build-your-dream/README.md

 ![Time form Content](documentation/features/create-time.png)

 - When the user is logged in they will see a form to fill in in order to create a post.
 - All fields are necessary.
-However, if there is a problem with the image a default image will be used.
+However, if there is a problem with the image a default image will be used so it looks like it is necessary but can be left out.
+Since users should use their own image it is made this way.
 - After creating them they need to be approved via the admin panel.
 For internal communication there also is an "in progress" status.
 Yet this is only for the admin owner to indicate they already looked at the post.
 More on this below.
 - When selection the year build field a calendar to choose from appears.